You can create assignments alongside other content.

 - Use the arrow keys to choose a location.

 - Press Enter to drop the item in the new location.

-In an assignment's row, select the More options icon to access the Edit and Delete functions.
+In an assignment's row, access the menu to select the Edit and Delete functions.

 You can delete an assignment from your course and if no student submissions exist, the gradebook item is also deleted.
 For assignments with submissions, you must confirm that you want to permanently remove the assignment, all submissions, and grades from your course.

 Or, hide the assignment from students to preserve the submissions and the scores in the gradebook.
 Students can't access hidden assignments on the Course Content page or on their grades pages even if you have graded submissions.

 Be aware that if you change an existing assignment that students can access, some students may have started their submissions.
 You can't change the grading schema if you've already started grading.

 Based on the assignment element and settings, you can move, edit, delete, or download it.
 Select the menu to access the available options.
 Press the Move icon to move an element to a new location on the assignment page.